stefan-kolb/nucleus/README.md

 **Application lifecycle**

-Applications on cloudControl can't be explicitly started or stopped.
+Applications on cloudControl can't be explicitly stopped or restarted.
+They start after the successful build of the application, which is therefore postponed up to the first invocation of the start operation.
-They start automatically upon the successful deployment of a valid application and stop once the _deployment_ has been deleted.
+Application only stop once the corresponding _deployment_ has been deleted.

 **Logs**